Vishal-vishal-dot/External-Interrupt-and-Timer-Interrupt-using-Arduino-uno/README.md

-# EXTERNAL INTERRUPT AND TIMER INTERRUPT USING ARDUINO UNO

-## EXP 3: EXTERNAL INTERRUPT AND TIMER INTERRUPT USING ARDUINO UNO
+## EXP 5 : EXTERNAL INTERRUPT AND TIMER INTERRUPT USING ARDUINO UNO

 ### Aim
 To implement External Interrupt and Timer Interrupt using an Arduino UNO and observe interrupt-driven execution.